 Staff must also notify the DSL of their concerns and actions at the earliest opportunity, this includes making a full written report in line with the school's processes.

-Direct contact details for Children's Services can be found on the front pages of this policy.
+Direct contact details for Children's Services can be found on page 2 (2-3) of this policy.

 Contracted and supply staff